FrancescoMonaco/PhDPresentation/slides.md

 The current challenges

 - Neural predictors need to be trained using specific techniques (e.g., conformal predictions, calibrated predictions) and lots of data to respect the theoretical guarantees on the predictions.
-- We can use hash structures to obtain
+- We can use hash structures to obtain deployable and robust predictors.

 ---